 Restore Fourth Amendment civil rights protections to citizens!

-Supreme Court: Take up any case and reestablish the civil rights of citizens as the Constitution intended.
+Supreme Court: Take up any case and reestablish the civil rights protections the Constitution intended.

-Correct the errors of the past, and apologize for the perversions that have caused justice to be denied for clear violations of the civil rights of American citizens.
+Correct the errors of the past that have caused justice to be denied for clear violations of the civil rights of American citizens.

 Restore justice and truth to American courts.

-It is too late for those who died, and too late those who have lost so much and were denied justice.
+It is too late for those who died, and too late those who have lost time and money to civil rights violations and were denied justice in our courts.